zziger/url-shortener-action/README.md

 # URL shortener action

 This action allows you to easily generate HTML pages needed for a simple URL shortener hosted on GitHub Pages.
+Can be useful for open-source projects to manage short URLs for e.g. documentation allowing contributors to create/edit them.

 ## Inputs